Adolf Weil (motorcyclist): Motorsports career

 Weil was born on December 25, 1938, in Solingen, Germany.
 He competed in his first Motocross World Championship event at the 1960 250cc West German Grand Prix as a 21-year-old privateer aboard a Maico motorcycle.
 He first came to prominence after placing third behind perennial World Championship contenders, Joël Robert (ČZ) and Torsten Hallman (Husqvarna) at the 1968 250cc West German Grand Prix.

 After finishing the season ranked thirteenth in the 250cc world championships, Weil participated in the 1968 Inter-AM series in the United States.
 The Inter-AM was an international series established as a pilot event to help establish motocross in the United States by Edison Dye, the American importer for Husqvarna motorcycles.
 At the Akron, Ohio round of the Inter-AM series, Weil defeated the reigning 250cc World Champion, Joël Robert.
 Robert was considered to be the fastest motocross racer in the world at the time, but he was often hampered by his lackadaisical attitude towards physical fitness training as well as numerous mechanical issues he endured with his ČZ motorcycle.
 Weil then took the overall victory in both 250 and 500 classes at the final round, at Saddleback Park in Southern California.

 Weil was 30-years-old when he began his first full World Championship season as a Maico factory team rider in 1969.
 He won the first overall victory of his career by winning both motos at the 1969 250cc West German Grand Prix.
 In the 1969 500cc Motocross World Championship, Weil placed 14th in the season final points standings with his best result being a third place behind Roger De Coster (ČZ) and John Banks (BSA) at the 500cc Belgian Grand Prix.
 The Belgian Grand Prix was held on a rugged, narrow track in the forests surrounding the picturesque hilltop Citadel of Namur.
-First held in 1947, the Namur circuit was known as the Monaco of the motocross grand prix circuit in reference to the prestigious Formula One race.
+First held in 1947, the Namur Grand Prix was revered by motocross enthusiasts in the same manner that auto racing enthusiasts considered the Monaco Grand Prix to be the crown jewel of the Formula One season.

 Weil improved to a sixth-place ranking in the 1970 500cc Motocross World Championship, including a second-place finish behind the eventual World Champion, Bengt Åberg (Husqvarna) at the 500c West German Grand Prix, and another second-place behind his Maico teammate Åke Jonsson at the 500cc East German Grand Prix.

 In 1971, Weil finished on the podium in seven of the twelve Grand Prix races including an overall victory at the 500cc West German Grand Prix in Bielstein.
 He finished the season ranked third in the 500cc World Championship behind Roger De Coster (Suzuki) and Åke Jonsson (Maico).
 After the world championship season ended, he participated in the 1971 Trans-AMA series in the United States where he won two rounds and ended the series in second place behind Sylvain Geboers (Suzuki).